great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_missingness_data_assistant.md

 great_expectations suite edit <expectation_suite_name>
 ```

-A Jupyter Notebook opens.
+A Jupyter Notebook will open.
 You can review, edit, and save changes to the Expectation Suite.